2017 NFL Mock Draft: Final Mock Draft 7 Rounds

 Chicago Bears: Jonathan Allen, 3-4 RE, Alabama

 - Chicago can save $1-million in cap space if they release 3-4 right end Mitch Unrein and they can save $5-million in cap space by releasing 3-4 left end Akeim Hicks.
 Both are in contract years heading into 2017, plus this pass rush would make a major improvement if you had Allen at 3-4 right end and Jonathan Bullard your 2016 third round pick at 3-4 left end next to Allen with Eddie Goldman your 2015 second round pick at nose tackle this could potentially be one of the best 3-4 defensive lines in the entire NFL if all 3 of those guys managed to start next season.
-That would at least make the Bears competitive even with a quarterback as incompetent as Cutler or a head coach as incompetent as Fox assuming Cutler is released.
+Ok, that may be stretching it since Hicks may still start at 3-4 left end.

 - The Bears pick Alabama senior Jonathan Allen here over a quarterback.
 Jonathan Allen had 10.5 sacks, 16 tackles for a loss, and 15 quarterback hurries in 2016 during his senior season.
 My biggest concern with Allen is that I see him as a 3-4 only player, but he looked like he could play defensive tackle in the 4-3 against Texas A&M. Allen got schooled on tape when facing Arkansas left tackle Dan Skipper and does better against guards and right tackles on tape.
 He had similar problems against Clemson left tackle Mitch Hyatt who is expected to be a top 5 pick in 2018.
 Allen also struggled against Kentucky center Jon Toth as well, but he did get a sack on Western Kentucky's Forrest Lamp even though Lamp played well against the 6-3 285 lb Jonathan Allen.

 - Allen also loses count of plays at times when you watch his tape.
+He forgot how many trophies he won at Alabama's Pro Day which reinforces this.
 If scouts notice this Allen could drop from being a top 3 pick to a top 5 pick, but that's entirely dependent on what what Chicago does at quarterback leading up to the 2017 NFL Draft.

 - Chicago can use their second round pick on a quarterback.
 I'm not sure Chicago can pass on assembling a defensive line that features Jonathan Allen at 3-4 right end, Eddie Goldman at nose tackle, and Jonathan Bullard at 3-4 left end.